aquasecurity/trivy-operator/docs/design/design_associating_rego_policies_with_k8s_resources.md

 ## Overview

-Starboard (with Conftest plugin) evaluates all policies on a given Kubernetes (K8s) resource, which is not efficient for two reasons:
+trivy-operator (with Conftest plugin) evaluates all policies on a given Kubernetes (K8s) resource, which is not efficient for two reasons:

-1. Starboard creates a scan Job to audit a K8s resource even if there are no Rego policies defined for its kind.
+1. trivy-operator creates a scan Job to audit a K8s resource even if there are no Rego policies defined for its kind.
-2. Starboard rescans all K8s resources even if the change in Rego policies is only related to a particular kind.
+2. trivy-operator rescans all K8s resources even if the change in Rego policies is only related to a particular kind.

 ## Solution